-Doctors prescribe heart disease drugs more often than dietary changes.
+Heart disease drugs are prescribed more often than dietary changes.
 In 2017, the major drug companies made more than $40 billion just on drugs used to treat cardiovascular disease.

 And according to the American Heart Association, from 2013 to 2014, heart disease and stroke made up 14% of all health costs in the United States.

 In fact, in the next generation, the costs of heart disease are expected to increase to $749 billion per year.
 That’s nearly half the GDP of the entire country of Canada!